Yingxiu

-Yingxiu (映秀 (Yìngxiù)) is a town of southern Wenchuan County, in northwestern Sichuan Province.
+Yingxiu (映秀 (Yìngxiù)) is a town of southern Wenchuan County, in central Sichuan Province.
 It is located at the southern end of the Ngawa Tibetan and Qiang Autonomous Prefecture, and lies on the road to Jiuzhaigou Valley, Wolong and the Siguniang Mountains.
 It is located 47 km south of the county urban centre, and just 14 km west of the city of Dujiangyan.

 The town has an area of 397.74 km2, and a population of 5,829 people as of 2021.
 The town's average elevation is approximately 900 m above sea level.

 It is at the epicentre and one of the worst hit areas of the 2008 Sichuan earthquake.
 80% of the town was destroyed and 5,462 people died.
 The collapsed Xuankou Middle School became one of the most memorable images of the disaster, and is now part of a memorial site.

 Benevolence Square, a monument built by the Chinese government at the epicentre of the earthquake, contains a huge boulder lying below the surface and surrounded by a moat.
 A plaque, in Chinese and English, reads "Benevolence Square: It was arable land before the earthquake".